Our team.

 Prof. Alberto de Salvatierra

-Alberto de Salvatierra is Founder and Director of the Center for Civilization (CFC) and Associate Professor of Urbanism and Data in Architecture at the University of Calgary School of Architecture, Planning and Landscape (SAPL).
-He is also Founding Principal of PROXIIMA and a former Global Shaper at the Las Vegas and Calgary Hubs of the Global Shapers Community—an initiative by the World Economic Forum based in Geneva, Switzerland.
+Alberto de Salvatierra is Founder + Director of the Center for Civilization (CFC).
+He is also Associate Dean (Undergraduate) and Associate Professor of Urbanism and Data in Architecture at the University of Calgary School of Architecture, Planning and Landscape (SAPL), where he leads the Bachelor of Design in City Innovation (BDCI) Program.

 A transdisciplinary polymath, designer, and urbanist, Alberto’s research and work is organized around the pursuit of six simultaneous streams of inquiry—intersections between the city and morphology, ecology, pedagogy, technology, mythology, and civilization.
 Projects within each stream additionally deploy cross-fertilized research methodologies as appropriate.
-The Civic Commons Catalyst Initiative, the CFC’s flagship project, combines sociology (through interviews), future studies (through horizon scanning), human geography (through geospatial data analysis), public policy, finance innovation, and urban design.
-Since arriving to Calgary in 2020, Alberto has secured, as Principal Investigator, over 1 million dollars in grant funding, including direct funding sponsorships by Alberta municipalities, industry partners, community associations and non-profit organizations.
+The Civic Commons Catalyst Initiative, the CFC’s flagship trandisciplinary project, combines sociology (through interviews), strategic foresight (through horizon scanning), human geography (through geospatial data analysis), public policy, finance innovation, and urban design, among others.
+Since arriving to Calgary in 2020, Alberto has secured, as Principal Investigator, over 1.5 million dollars in grant funding, including funding sponsorships by Alberta municipalities, industry partners, community associations and non-profit organizations.

 His work has been published widely and exhibited both domestically and abroad, such as in Australia, Canada, the U.S., the U.K., Mexico, Italy, Japan, Sweden and Serbia, and in such venues as the Priscilla Fowler Fine Art Gallery in Las Vegas, Nevada; the Calatrava-designed Milwaukee Art Museum in Milwaukee, Wisconsin; and the National Building Museum in Washington, D.C.
 Previously, he’s been part of the Harvard Kennedy School’s inaugural STS (Science, Technology and Society) program on Expertise, Trust and Democracy, and an invited panelist and delegate to the United Nations.